suncoast-devs/handbook/lessons/react-state/index.md

 }
 ```

-> NOTE: We'd also have some CSS with this as well to give the counter a nice
+> NOTE: We'd have some CSS with this as well to give the counter a nice user
-> user experience.
+> experience.

 # Step 2 - Make a state object containing data

-Now that we have a static design we can review the implementation to find all
+Now that we have a static design, we can review the implementation to find all
 the elements that need to become dynamic.
-In our case this is simply one
+In our case, this is simply one
 element, the current `count` of clicks.
-In more complex cases this may be an
+In more complex cases, this may be an
 object with many properties, an array of simple data like strings or numbers, or
 an array of objects.
 Whatever the structure of this state, we'll create an
 **initial state** value and then use that value wherever we had static data.